LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 -------------------------

 Currently only the DOT graph language provides support for all the features of the `diagrams` tool.
-The d2 graph language supports most but not all the features.
-There's also preliminary support for Mermaid (not loaded by default as its current version lacks several required features for parity with d2 and Graphviz).
+The d2 graph language supports most, but not all, of the features.
+There's also preliminary support for Mermaid (not loaded by default, as its current version lacks several required features for parity with d2 and Graphviz).

 The diagrams `.d2` and `.dot` files are created in the current directory by default.
 These files can be easily converted into a printable format such as